AdobeDocs/commerce-learn.en/help/app-builder/first-app/testing-app-builder-url.md

 * Some commands
 * What to expect
-* Some debugging methods, tips and tricks
+* Some debugging methods, tips, and tricks

 >[!VIDEO](https://video.tv.adobe.com/v/xxxxxxxx)